Fast winning strategies in a generalized van der Waerden game

-\section{Abstract}
+\centerline{\bf Abstract}

 Consider the following Maker-Breaker game.
-Fix a finite subset $S\subset\N$ of the naturals.
+Fix a finite subset $S\subset\mathbb{N}$ of the naturals.
 The players Maker and Breaker take turns choosing previously unclaimed natural numbers.
-Maker wins by eventually building a copy $aS+b$ of $S$, where $a\in\mathbb{N}\setminus\{0\}$ and $b\in\mathbb{Z}$.
-This is a generalization of a game analyzed by Beck \cite{Beck80}.
+Maker wins by eventually building a homothetic copy $aS+b$ of $S$, where $a\in\mathbb{N}\setminus\{0\}$ and $b\in\mathbb{Z}$.
+This is a generalization of the van der Waerden game analyzed by Beck.
+By the Hales-Jewett theorem, there exists a constant $c$ depending only on $|S|$ such that Maker can win in $c$ or less moves.
 We show that Maker can win in $|S|$ moves if $|S|\leq 3$.
-When $|S|=4$, we show that Maker can always win in $5$ or less moves, and describe all $S$ such that Maker can win in $4$ moves.
+When $|S|=4$, we show that Maker can always win in $5$ or less moves and describe all $S$ such that Maker can win in $4$ moves.
 If $|S|\geq 5$, Maker has no winning strategy in $|S|$ moves.